Dancing with the Stars (American TV series): Withdrawals

 In season sixteen, Olympic figure skating champion Dorothy Hamill had to withdraw from the competition due to doctor's orders for a spinal injury.
 A cyst had developed near her lower spine, and was pinching off the nerve in that area.
-Either boxing champion Victor Ortiz or reality TV star Lisa Vanderpump would have been eliminated, but Hamill withdrew before the results could be announced, meaning that no one was eliminated that week.
+Either boxing champion Victor Ortiz or reality television star Lisa Vanderpump would have been eliminated, but Hamill withdrew before the results could be announced, meaning that no one was eliminated that week.

-In season eighteen, week three, actor Billy Dee Williams withdrew, by advice from a doctor, due to a chronic back problem (which resulted in no elimination that week).
+In season eighteen, week three, actor Billy Dee Williams withdrew, by advice from a doctor, due to a chronic back problem, which resulted in no elimination that week.

-In season twenty-one, week three, reality TV star Kim Zolciak-Biermann was forced to withdraw from the competition after suffering a blood clot which resulted in a mini stroke (which resulted in no elimination that week).
+In season twenty-one, week three, reality television star Kim Zolciak-Biermann was forced to withdraw from the competition after suffering a blood clot which resulted in a mini stroke, which resulted in no elimination that week.
 Tamar Braxton also withdrew from the season due to blood clots in her lungs making it the first season to have two withdrawals in it.

 In season twenty eight, Christie Brinkley withdrew from the competition a week before the season premiere, due to injuring her arm during rehearsal and needing sudden surgery.
-She was replaced by her daughter, Sailor with only a few days to practice prior to the season premiere.
+She was replaced by her daughter, Sailor, with only a few days to practice prior to the season premiere.
 Later that season, Ray Lewis withdrew from the competition in the third week due to a toe injury he sustained during rehearsal that needed surgery.
-This is the second season to have two withdrawals.

 In Season 29 during the 8th week, television host Jeannie Mai withdrew from the show after being hospitalized for epiglottitis.
 As a result, the double elimination that was supposed to happen did not take place.
 Only one couple, Chrishell Stause and Gleb Savchenko, were eliminated that night.

-In Season 31 during the 5th week, movie star Selma Blair withdrew from the show to prevent her health with MS from getting more deteriorated.
+In Season 31 during the 5th week, movie star Selma Blair withdrew from the show to prevent her health from further deteriorating due to her multiple sclerosis.
 This marks the first time where a celebrity got the first perfect score of the season and withdrew on the same episode.
 As a result, there were no elimination that first night of the 5th week.

-Macy's Stars of Dance: Design a Dance

-Beginning in season 7, viewers had the opportunity to vote for their favorite professional dancers (or in some cases former contestants) to perform a particular style of dance to a song, also of their choice.
-An online contest is also usually held so that viewers can submit drawings of outfits for the performance.

 Special episodes

+Season 1 Dance Off

+Following controversy over Kelly Monaco surging from behind to win the first mirror ball trophy over the consistently strong John O'Hurley, ABC arranged for a "Dance Off" episode for a rematch on September 20, 2005.
+Both contestants were reunited with their professional dance partners, Alec Mazo (Monaco) and Charlotte Jørgensen (O'Hurley).
+Judges Len Goodman, Carrie Ann Inaba, and Bruno Tonioli awarded O'Hurley and Jørgensen with 77 points and Monaco and Mazo with 74, but for this specific competition only the audience vote counted.
+As announced by Tom Bergeron on September 22, the audience vote gave the rematch victory to O'Hurley with a slim 1% edge.

+Many considered this rematch a mistake and Kelly Monaco retains her title as the winner of season 1.
+A rematch episode was never staged again.